 Under the Rules of the Adviser Share Option Plan, the Directors are required to grant options to advisers within three months of the announcement of the Group's results to the Australian Securities Exchange.
-No options are being issued this year (2008: 31,900 at an exercise price of \$2.70).
+No options are being issued this year (2009: Nil).

-Under the same Rules 49,988 adviser options (2008: 63,560) are expected to be cancelled subsequent to the end of the financial year.
-To the date of this report 13,200 Adviser options have been exercised.
-The above is subject to any regulatory approvals if required.
+Under the same Rules no adviser options (2009: 48,988) are expected to be cancelled subsequent to the end of the financial year, subject to any regulatory approvals if required.

-Under the Rules of the Employee and Director Share Option Plan, the Directors have not granted options to employees after year end (2008: 260,000 at \$2.30).
-No options have been granted to the Managing Director (2008: 15,000 at \$2.30).
-To the date of this report, 28,000 options have been exercised by employees.
+Under the Rules of the Employee and Director Share Option Plan the Directors have not granted any options to employees after year end (2009: Nil), but 40,000 options are proposed to be granted at an exercise price of \$1.28 to the Managing Director (2009: Nil), subject to shareholder approval.
+To the date of this report no employee options have lapsed and no options have been lapsed or exercised by the Managing Director.